Sympathetic Inspector Antagonist

 - Doakes serves as the Sympathetic Inspector Antagonist in Dexter until he's killed in a fire.

 - In the Doctor Who episode "Planet of the Dead", the detective pursuing Lady Christina is mostly played for laughs, ignored by UNIT and other authorities, and in the end, the Doctor helps her escape as he watches in futility.
+Some people have criticised this, considering Christina can come across as a rather selfish Designated Hero and the cop was completely justified in arresting her.

 - Detective Carter in Person of Interest is a serious version, pursuing the vigilante protagonist.
 She does occasionally team up with Finch and Reese, the frequency of such team ups increasing up until the season finale, where for the second time, she (along with her partner, Lionel Fusco, who was initially blackmailed into assisting them unbeknownst to Carter until she tracked him down) helped Reese evade the CIA.
 Finch will occasionally contact Carter for information that the NYPD may have on a POI.